2-complex/ruler-docs/syntax-of-rules-file.md

-The syntax for a `.rules` file is fairly strict.
+The syntax for a `.rules` file is rigid and uncomplicated.
 Here is an example `.rules` file:

 ```txt
 math.o